College Basketball on NBC Sports: 1977–1981

-For the 1976–77 season, NBC moved the national games to Sundays, starting with a doubleheader on January 2-Michigan @ South Carolina then Houston @ UCLA.
-NBC provided split-national coverage of two games each on February 6 (Providence @ Louisville and Marquette @ Cincinnati) and February 20 (North Carolina @ Virginia and Indiana @ Purdue).
+For the 1976–77 season, NBC moved the national games to Sundays.
 NBC added a Saturday game on the last weekend of the season to show undefeated San Francisco take on Notre Dame.
-That weekend, Billy Packer called three ACC tournament games in Greensboro on Thursday March 3, both ACC semi-finals the next night, then went to South Bend to call San Francisco-Notre Dame game on Saturday afternoon.
-He went back to Greensboro to call the ACC title game that same night, and then went to Ann Arbor to call the Marquette-Michigan game the next day.

 NBC added first round Sunday coverage during the 1977 tournament.

 In the 1977–78 season, C.D.
 Chesley (who controlled the Atlantic Coast Conference (ACC) rights at the time) wanted NBC to televise select ACC games as part of its national package as it had the previous few years.
 However, NBC wanted to feature intersectional games.
 This action greatly upset Chesley, who wound up selling the rights to the ACC Tournament final to ABC.
 As a result, there was a notable absence of ACC home games in NBC's college basketball schedule for the 1977–78 season.
 For this season, NBC added Al McGuire to the No. 1 team alongside Dick Enberg and Billy Packer.
 Early in the season, NBC stationed McGuire in a remote location and went to him only for periodic commentary.
 Eventually, NBC moved McGuire courtside to form a three-man announcer team.
-Dick Stockton filled in for Enberg on at least three games, Kentucky vs. Notre Dame (at Louisville on December 31), Marquette @ South Carolina (on February 5), and North Carolina @ Providence (on February 12).
-Enberg called the AFC title game in Denver on January 1 and had a boxing assignment on February 5.
+Dick Stockton filled in for Enberg on at least three games.